jacobrluttrull/Scientific-Computing-In-Python-Projects/README.md

 # FreeCodeCamp Projects 🐍

-This repo is where I keep track of my Python work as I go through the freeCodeCamp's Scientific Computing with Python path.
-Each code piece adds to big ideas in programming in small, easy bits.
-Be it algorithms, CLI tools, or managing data, these tasks help me build up my skills in Python.
+This repo is where I keep track of my Python work as I go through freeCodeCamp's **Scientific Computing with Python** certification.
+Each code piece builds on core programming concepts in approachable, hands-on steps.
+Whether it's algorithms, CLI tools, or string manipulation with regex, these mini-projects help me grow my Python skills consistently.

 ---